-CorrectiveRemove all physical disks except for the last one(s) added.
-Then proceed with deleting the virtual disks Action:that are not needed.
-Remember to take account of the virtual disks that are currently being used.
+Corrective Action: Remove all physical disks except for the last one(s) added.
+Then proceed with deleting the virtual

-Unable to delete virtual disks when there are more than 30 virtual disks present in the system are not needed.
+Unable to delete virtual disks when there are more than 30 virtual disks present in the system that are not needed.
 Remember to take account of the virtual disks that are currently being used.